duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 * Caps Lock Vim Movements (rev 2) https://ke-complex-modifications.pqrs.org/#capslock_vim_movements
+* custom rule similar to single and double quote, I created for pipe and backslash.
+I just duplicated existing rule

 Changes are visible immediatelly, but I do not use links, I copy from config
 ~~~